Last Updated on October 29, 2022.

 - Wild hedgehogs seem to have a preference for soft-bodied insects such as centipedes and millipedes when available.
 (Graffam)

 - Hedgehogs do not have a cecum, which is the lower end of the colon in other animals.
-Herbivores have a relatively large cecum, hosting a number of bacteria, which aid in enzymatic breakdown of plant matter such as cellulose whereas carnivores have only a small portion of a cecum called vermiform appendix.
+Herbivores have a relatively large cecum, hosting a number of bacteria, which aid in enzymatic breakdown of plant matter such as cellulose whereas carnivores have only a small portion of a cecum which is called vermiform appendix.
 Hedgehogs have been known to eat some seeds, soft fruit, and vegetation.
 Their body is not designed to digest plant matter; it is probable that they eat these foods because there is a shortage of their preferred diet.

 - Traditionally, hedgehogs are a welcome friend in gardens and will never become agricultural pests.